 The South Bridge Combi-Lift

 Traditional methods used to lift the aging face using injectable treatments included using BTX, fillers or threads.
 Dr Lee Yeong Seob, a renowned plastic surgeon in Korea, employs the use of all 3 lifting methods in 1 sitting to harmonize the effects of these 3 great treatments.
-At South Bridge Aesthetic Clinic, his methodology has been adapted for the downtime-averse Singaporean working crowd.
+At SBA Clinic, his methodology has been adapted for the downtime-averse Singaporean working crowd.

 How is it done?